EDUlib/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * The y-axis shows the total number of enrolled users.

-* For courses that offer more than one enrollment option or certification track, different colors represent the contribution of each track to the enrollment total.
+* For courses that offer more than one enrollment option or certification track, different colors in the filled area represent the contribution of each option and track to the enrollment total.

-  Courses can offer students a verified certificate option, or enroll students through a professional education program, in addition to offering honor code certificates.
+  In addition to honor code certificates, courses can offer a verified certificate option.
+Courses on the edx.org site can enroll students through a professional education program.

+* Each enrolled student is included in one, and only one, of the possible enrollment tracks on a given date.
+The student's enrollment track as of 23:59 UTC is used each day.

 **Enrollment Over Time report**